ngarciaiii/archived_blog/_posts/2019-03-19-CompTIA-A+-Study-Guide.markdown

 - [PDF 1][PDF 1]
 - [PDF 2][PDF 2]

 Lastly, [Exam Compass][Exam Compass] has all kinds of mock exams for IT related certifications.
 I used it to get an <b>ASTQB certification</b> and it worked.
-I barely read the textbook. <b>I just keep failing the mock exams until I passed twice or thrice in row, and then I took the exam first time and passed it with 82% which is somewhat impressive.</b> The mock exam is pretty similar and accurate with the real exam.
+I read the PDFs, meanwhile <b>I just keep failing the mock exams until I passed twice or thrice in row, and then I took the exam first time and passed it with 82% which is somewhat impressive.</b> The mock exam is pretty similar and accurate with the real exam.
 That is for ASTQB.
 I am not sure about A+ which is why I am going to be actually reading off PDFs.
 I will let you know if [Exam Compass][Exam Compass] is accurate again!

 ## Are you ready to study to ACE the exam?!